Who is Tchaikovsky?

-The famous score for Nutcracker was composed over a period of about four to five months in 1891 and was orchestrated from January to March of the following year.
-Busy traveling at this time, Tchaikovsky ended up composing bits and pieces of the ballet while on his journey.
-He was a fan of the Nutcracker story originally penned by E.T.A.
-Hoffmann, but not as enthusiastic about the Candyland setting of the ballet that Marius Petipa choreographed, which, he felt, made it hard for him to compose around.
-While working on the score, he also received the sad news of his sister’s passing.
-Still, Tchaikovsky worked through any setbacks and the final Nutcracker score is a masterpiece that continues to be appreciated by audiences today, just as enthusiastically as when it was first introduced.
+The iconic score for Nutcracker was composed in bits and pieces as Tchaikovsky traveled across France and the United States in 1891, and orchestrated from January to March of the following year.
+Tchaikovsky was a fan of the Nutcracker story originally penned by E.T.A.
+Hoffmann, but not as enthusiastic about the Candyland setting of the ballet that Marius Petipa had choreographed.
+It was hard for him to compose around it.
+Still, Tchaikovsky worked through this setback and the final Nutcracker score is a masterpiece that continues to be appreciated by audiences today just as enthusiastically as when it was first introduced.

-Tchaikovsky was only 53 when he died in St. Petersburg in 1893.
-He had just completed his sixth symphony, which he felt was the best piece of music he ever created.
+Less than a year after the premiere of this ballet, Tchaikovsky died unexpectedly.
+He was only 53, and had just completed his sixth symphony, which he felt was the best piece of music he ever created.